Electoral district: Gerrymandering

 Gerrymandering is the manipulation of electoral district boundaries for political gain.
 By creating a few "forfeit" districts where opposing candidates win overwhelmingly, gerrymandering politicians can manufacture more, but narrower, wins for themselves and their party.
-Gerrymandering relies on the wasted-vote effect, effectively concentrating wasted votes among opponents while minimizing wasted votes among supporters.
-Consequently, gerrymandering is typically done under voting systems using single-member districts, which have more wasted votes.
+Gerrymandering relies on the wasted-vote effect, effectively producing wasted votes among opponents of the government while minimizing wasted votes among supporters.
+Gerrymandering is typically done under voting systems using single-member districts, which have more wasted votes.

 While much more difficult, gerrymandering can also be done under proportional-voting systems when districts elect very few seats.
 By making three-member districts in regions where a particular group has a slight majority, for instance, gerrymandering politicians can obtain 2/3 of that district's seats.
-Similarly, by making four-member districts in regions where the same group has slightly less than a majority, gerrymandering politicians can still secure exactly half of the seats.

-However, any possible gerrymandering that theoretically could occur would be much less effective because minority groups can still elect at least one representative if they make up a significant percentage of the population (e.g. 20–25%), compared to single-member districts where 40–49% of the voters can be essentially shut out from any representation.
+Similarly, by making four-member districts in regions where the same group has slightly less than a majority, gerrymandering politicians can still secure exactly half of the seats; however, any possible gerrymandering that theoretically could occur would be much less effective because minority groups can still elect at least one representative if they make up a significant percentage of the population (e.g. 20–25%), compared to single-member districts where 40–49% of the voters can be essentially shut out from any representation.